mjdamgaard/UP-Web-Project/open_tech_cooperative.md

 An open tech cooperative does not have to start out with a cooperative governance structure from day one.
 It might instead have an initial phase instead where the company is run by some initial executives, possibly the founders of the company.

 In order to assure the contributing developers that the company will indeed transition into a cooperative eventually, the company then ought sign a contract stating so.
-More precisely, this contract should state that the members of the cooperative will take over the company once the it has reached a certain level of maturity, which could be measured in the amount of revenue that that company has generated, and generates currently, as well as in the number of members it has attracted for the cooperative.
+More precisely, this contract should state that the members of the cooperative will take over the company once the it has reached a certain level of maturity, which could be measured in the amount of revenue that that company has generated, and generates currently, as well as in the number of members it has attracted to the cooperative.

 And this contract should also define the salary and potential bonuses for the initial executives, which ought to depend on how much and how quickly the company grows under this initial phase, before the transition to a cooperative.